browserengineering/book/book/html.md

 [^ignore-them]: Real browsers retain whitespace nodes: whitespace is
     significant inside `<pre>` tags and in some other cases.
-But our browser already renders `He<b>llo</b>` as two words, so let's just say it's not a focus.
+But our browser already renders `He<b>llo</b>` as two words, so let's just ignore that complication.
 Plus, ignoring all whitespace tags simplifies [later chapters](layout.md) by avoiding special-case reasoning
     about whitespace-only text tags.